Suffrajett

 Suffrajett is an American rock band from New York City, currently based in Chicago, Illinois, composed of singer/violinist Simi Sernaker, guitarist Jason Chasko, bassist Kevin Roberts, and drummer Danny Severson.
 Suffrajett has toured with Local H, The Last Vegas, and Bob Schneider, and have opened for the reunited MC5.
 Suffrajett released their self-titled debut album on February 2, 2003, and their latest album Black Glitter was released on January 1, 2007.
-They recently toured with Juliette and the Licks and Scissors for Lefty.
+They have toured with Juliette and the Licks and Scissors for Lefty.